 Voters have fought back – using court challenges and ballot initiatives – to contest the maps and the practice itself.
 This film tells the story of the Michigan grassroots movement to put an anti-gerrymandering initiative on the ballot.

 We hope to have David Daley, author of Ratf**ked: Why Your Vote Doesn’t Count (2017) and Unrigged: How Americans Are Battling Back to Save Democracy (2020) as the after-screening speaker in discussion with our DAUK Voting Rights experts.

-As we vote in two weeks, remember that voting in the down-ballot State contests is critical!
+Always remember that voting in the down-ballot state contests is critical!
 Governors, Attorney Generals as well as state legislatures play key roles for voting rights in general and in redistricting plans.
-Remind you family and friends that filling in the 2020 Census is vital to ensuring that everyone is counted!
+Remind your family and friends that filling in the 2020 Census is vital to ensuring that everyone is counted!

 Watch this space for updates!